siongang/agentic-study-assistant/README.md

 - Easier to demonstrate for take-home assessments
 - Clear boundary: everything is an artifact on disk

-### Why CLI instead of UI?

-- **Cleaner demonstration** of agent behavior
-- Focus on logic, not presentation
-- Easier to show state transitions
-- Professional terminal UX with `rich` library

 ### Why topic inventory before RAG?